 Although interest rates are on the rise, it's still a great time to purchase a home.
 Speak with one of our expert loan officers today!

-Duplex & Multifamily Mortgages in FL: What You Need to Know
+Duplex & Multifamily Loans in FL: What You Need to Know

 Reading Time: 6 minutes

 Ahh, sunny Florida — when the winter winds are whipping up and down New England, it’s all we can do not to hop on a plane and leave it all behind for warmer climes.
-Fortunately, if you’re looking to invest in the Sunshine State, Florida offers a multitude of multifamily properties and attractive loan options to match.
+Fortunately, if you’re looking to invest in the Sunshine State, Florida offers many multifamily properties and attractive loan options to match.

-Why invest, you ask?
-Owning a multifamily property has multiple benefits.
+Why invest?
+Owning a multifamily property has plenty of benefits.
 As a landlord, you can:

 • Generate passive income